 - 1. Reduced or failing grade.

 - 2. A letter of reprimand and warning.

-- 3. A defined period of suspension, up to one year.
+- 3. A defined period of suspension.

 - 4. Ineligibility for certain awards, honors and special programs.

 - 5. Revocation of an awarded degree.

 - 6. Expulsion from the University (noted on an official transcript).

 - 7. Any combination of the above.